-- State delegates met in Philadelphia and decided not to revise the Articles of Confederation but to write a new constitution. - George Washington was elected president of the Constitutional Convention. - James Madison became known as the "Father of the Constitution." - Delegates debated over how much power should be given to the new national government and how large and small states should be represented in the new government. - The structure of the new national government included three separate branches of government: - Legislative (makes the laws) - Executive (carries out the laws) - Judicial (interprets the laws) - The Great Compromise decided how many votes each state would have in the Senate and the House of Representatives. - The Constitution was signed at the end of the convention.
+- State delegates met in Philadelphia and decided not to revise the Articles of Confederation but to write a new constitution. - George Washington was elected president of the Constitutional Convention. - James Madison became known as the "Father of the Constitution." - Delegates debated over how much power should be given to the new national government and how large and small states should be represented in the new government. - The structure of the new national government included three separate branches of government: - Legislative (makes the laws) - Executive (carries out the laws) - Judicial (interprets the laws) - The Great Compromise decided how many votes each state would have in the Senate and the House of Representatives. - The Three-fifths Compromise perpetuated slavery in the United States. - The Constitution was signed at the end of the convention.